mororo250/MyRayTracer/README.md

 ## Overview

-This is a python implementation of the famous **Ray Tracing in One Weekend**.
+This is a python implementation of the famous **Ray Tracing in One Weekend** and **Ray Tracing: The next week.
 It was a project for Graphic computation subject in my university.
 I can't see any use of it, since python is extremaly slow but it may help you if your teacher asks to implement a renderer in python.

 ## Portugues What was the delivered: